 Table of Contents

-With summer having officially begun and the need for escaping reality more prominent than ever, Santorini, one of the most popular islands in the Aegean both for tourists and locals alike seems like the light at the end of the tunnel.
+With a need for escaping reality more prominent than ever, Santorini, one of the most popular islands of the Cyclades both for tourists and locals alike, seems like the light at the end of the tunnel.
 And how could it not be, after all, with its volcanic geomorphology, the deep blue waters of its beaches and the welcoming locals who feel like enjoying your time on their island is their responsibility!

 Santorini is in fact a complex of islands that consists of Thera, Thirassia, and Aspronissi.
 These used to be one, but following a tremendous volcanic eruption, the land broke off, forming the impressive Caldera everyone knows and loves.
 Magical as it is, Santorini was often thought to be connected with the legend of the “lost” city of Atlantis, becoming the test subject of scientists worldwide for years.